 - Make use of bulleted lists and paragraph breaks to break up large amounts of text.

 - Include statements about your interest in ensuring your course is welcoming to all students and how to access various campus resources.

 Some syllabus samples regarding disability accommodations/Disability Services:

-“In some circumstances, course design may pose barriers to a student’s ability to access or demonstrate mastery of course content.
-Academic accommodations can be implemented in such circumstances.
-If you think you need an accommodation for a disability, please contact the Disability Services office at your earliest convenience.
-You may schedule an appointment by emailing email@example.com, or calling the Disability Services Office, 651-696-6974.”
+“I recognize that course design may pose barriers to a student’s ability to access or demonstrate mastery of course content.
+I honor academic accommodations as outlined via Disability Services, and in discussion regarding what is reasonable for this course.
+Students with long or short term disabilities should schedule an appointment by emailing firstname.lastname@example.org, or calling the Disability Services Office, 651-696-6275.

 “In accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Macalester College works hard to ensure that all facilities and programs are accessible to all students.
 Accommodations are based on individual need substantiated by the appropriate process.
 What is reasonable is also determined by what is essential to this course.
 Any students who believe that they may need accommodations due to disability impacts should contact the Disability Services office by emailing firstname.lastname@example.org, or by calling 651-696-6974 to schedule an appointment to discuss your individual needs.
 Students should then follow up with me directly to discuss accommodations for this course.”